JPFrancoia/JPFrancoia.github.io/_posts/2025-08-17-feedoscope.md

 new pods onto my Kubernetes cluster:
 - A **learning pod**: this pod will be responsible for training the relevance model (a binary classifier).
-It will access the database to get the articles and their classifiction (liked/disliked), and fine-tune a ModernBERT model on this data
+It will access the database to get the articles and their classification (liked/disliked), and fine-tune a ModernBERT model on this data
 - An **inference pod**: this pod will be responsible for scoring the articles.
 It will access the database to get the articles and use two models to score them: